BUDDHISM, DUKKHA, and REPETITIONS

 The Second Truth – The Origin of Dukkha

-The usual view is that pleasure and wanting lead to attachment.
-And any hope of fulfilment or security through attachments is illusory, due to impermanence and change.
-Consequently, non-attachment and letting go are widely recommended countermeasures.
+The common present day view, is that pleasure and wanting lead to attachment.
+And any hope of fulfilment or security through attachment is illusory because of impermanence and change.
+This is arguably correct.

-Clinging, craving, and attachment, are all the results of a long process, they are the results of Dukkha.
+Attachment, clinging, and craving, are all the results of a long process, they are consequences of a sequence of repetitions.
+And they all started with one repetition.

 Freedom from karma, i.e. freedom from habitual or pre-set repetitions, is the aim of Buddhism.